Accounting, Department of Accounting and Finance - Adjunct Faculty

-Location: Fort Drum, NY or Joint Base Lewis-McChord, WA
+Location: California, MD, Fort Drum, NY, or Joint Base Lewis-McChord, WA

 University of Maryland Global Campus (UMGC) seeks adjunct faculty to teach, on site in the United States in the Accounting program.
 Specifically, we are seeking faculty for our Fort Drum, NY or Joint Base Lewis-McChord, WA location(s).
 We are seeking faculty for the following course(s):

 Principles of Accounting I (ACCT 220): An introduction to the basic theory and techniques of contemporary financial accounting.
 The objective is to identify the fundamental principles of accounting, identify and analyze business transactions, prepare financial statements, and communicate this information to users with different needs.
 Topics include the accounting cycle, transactions, and the preparation of financial statements for single-owner business organizations that operate as service companies or merchandisers.